Lauren London: Early life

+London was born to an African-American mother and an Ashkenazi Jewish father in Los Angeles.
+After attending Palisades Charter High School into her second year, London was homeschooled.

 Career

 2006: Breakthrough with ATL

 London appeared in music videos for artists such as Tyrese, Ludacris, Pharrell ("Frontin'") and Snoop Dogg.
 Her breakout year came in 2006, where she made her television debut in the "Everybody Hates Funerals" episode of the sitcom Everybody Hates Chris.
 That same year, London landed her first film role as well, playing hip-hop artist T.I.'s romantic lead in the film ATL.
 For her work, London was nominated for "Best Supporting Actress" at the Black Movie Awards.
 In 2007, London landed a role on the HBO comedy series Entourage, playing the character Turtle's (Jerry Ferrara) love interest.
 Based on her performance in ATL, London was given her role in 2007's This Christmas without having to audition.
 London, along with pop/R&B singers Cassie and Asia Nitollano.
 She also became one of the spokesmodels for the Sean John woman's collection in 2007.

 In 2008, London landed the role of the character Christina in the first season of the show 90210, originally thought to be a possible romantic interest of Tristan Wilds' character "Dixon Wilson".
 London's next film role was the character "Ivy" in the 2009 release Next Day Air.
 That same year, she played the character Cammy Alcott in the Chris Columbus film I Love You, Beth Cooper.
 London also appeared on the covers of magazines such as King and Jewel.